If the equations are not displayed correctly, please use the desktop view

 For better understanding, let us review some examples below :

-Consider Figure.(3b) where the circuit in Figure.(3a) has been prepared for nodal analysis.
+Consider the circuit below where the circuit above has been prepared for nodal analysis.
 The currents have been selected for KCL except for the branches with current sources.

-The labelling of the current is arbitrary but consistent.
+The labeling of the current is arbitrary but consistent.
 (Consistent means if, for example, i2 enters the 4 Ω resistor from the left-hand side, i2 must leave the resistor from the right-hand side).

 The reference node is selected and the node voltages v1 and v2 are now determined.